Krassmus/BigNothing-protocol/logins_identities_groups_activities.md

 In fact a login never does something in the network.
 A login without a connected identity is useless and cannot set any activities.

-A login does not have an URI and cannot be accessed via webfinger as a resource of the server.
-It is mostly used internally in the server and only the public keys are occasionally sent to other servers to connect to identities.
+A login can be accessed as a resource via webfinger with the [IRI](http://tools.ietf.org/html/rfc3987) `http://yourserver/logins/:loginname`.
+Remember that this [IRI](http://tools.ietf.org/html/rfc3987) is not necessarily the URI for the login and the login does not even necessarily have an URI, which means having a real webadress.
+The IRI looks like a webadress but is only used for identifying the login.

+This is only done for inviting other logins to share an identity.
+So we only need to access the login-resource for the purpose of identitied which have multiple logins.
+This is how the properties of the resource look like.

+	{
+		"iri": "<the IRI of this login>",
+		"public-key": "<base64encoded string of the public key>", "private-key": "<base64encoded string of an AES-encoded private key" "loginname": "<loginname>"
+	}

 ## Identities

 The identity is the main actor in the network.
 It is the subject of most activities.
 It can be connected with other identities (via friendships or followships), it must be connected to at least one login.
 But it is important to know that an identity is not equal with a login.
 In fact an identity can be on a different server than the login that is using the identity.

-An identity is reachable via webfinger over the URI: `http://yourserver/identitiy/:id` .
+An identity is reachable via webfinger with the following [IRI](http://tools.ietf.org/html/rfc3987) `http://yourserver/identities/:id` or the email-like identifier `rasmus@yourserver.com`.
 And it has the following properties:

 	{
+		"iri": "<the IRI of the identity>",
 		"public-key": "<base64encoded string of the public key>", "private-key": "<base64encoded string of an AES-encoded private key", "logins": [ //users to access this identity